 CHECK ENGINE CRANKCASE OIL LEVEL Check the engine crankcase oil level before use and after each 8 hours of continuous operation.
 Refer to LUBRICATION for Checking Engine Crankcase Oil Level in Maintenance Instructions.
-CHECK AND SERVICE ENGINE AIR CLEAN- ER SYSTEM Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range.
-Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter every 100 hours).
-For detailed procedures, re- fer to CLEANING the Engine Air Cleaner Sys- tem in Maintenance Instructions. ☐ CHECK ENGINE COOLING SYSTEM Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
+CHECK AND SERVICE ENGINE AIR CLEAN-ER SYSTEM Check air filter restriction gauge to make sure the yellow indicator disk is in the safe operating (green) range.
+Check condition, cleanliness, and security of the complete air cleaner system (inspect air filter paper element every 100 hours).
+For detailed procedures, refer to CLEANING the Engine Air Cleaner System in Maintenance Instructions.
+CHECK ENGINE COOLING SYSTEM Check that the engine cooling air intake screen is free of obstruction by grass clippings or debris and clean if required.
 Also, cylinder head cooling fins should be inspected and cleaned if any build-up of debris is noted.
 Refer to CLEANING the Cylinder Head Cooling Fins in the Maintenance Instructions for this procedure.
-CHECK SECURITY OF DRIVE TIRE MOUNT-ING NUTS The eight (8) Drive Tire mounting nuts should each be torqued to 75 to 85 lb·ft (102 to 115 N·m). ☐ INSPECT THREE (3) DRIVE BELTS Engine/PTO (2) and Ground Drive.
-CHECK HYDROSTATIC TRANSAXLE OIL LEVEL Refer to LUBRICATION for Transaxle Fluid Level in Maintenance Instructions .
-CHECK FUNCTION OF SAFETY INTERLOCK SWITCHES Refer to Operating Instructions to check for proper operation of safety switches, both during engine starting and with this operator leaving the seat with tractor moving forward or with the mower blades engaged.
+Check performance of the cooling system by starting the engine, holding a hand adjacent to the cylinder heads, and feeling the cooling airflow.
+DANGER Make sure to keep hands clear of exhaust pipe, muffler, and moving parts when checking airflow.
+CHECK SECURITY OF DRIVE TIRE MOUNT-ING NUTS The eight (8) Drive Tire mounting nuts should each be torqued to 75 to 85 lb ft (102 to 115 N·m).
+INSPECT THREE (3) DRIVE BELTS Engine/PTO (2) and Ground Drive.
+CHECK HYDROSTATIC TRANSAXLE OIL in Maintenance Instructions.